Pointing out road hazards on a Sunday ride

 How we ride together

 Most often, we ride in a double line, where we pair up to ride two-by-two.
-If road conditions require that we go single file, the Ride Leader will call "Single File!" and hold up one arm.
+If road conditions require that we go single file, the Ride Leader will call “Single File!" and hold up one arm.
 In both cases, we ride “tight to the right” of the lane.
 As a group, we always aim to ride predictably and smoothly, avoiding sudden actions that could surprise riders and traffic around us.
 On no-drop, “all-together” rides (Social & Intermediate) we ride as fast as the slowest rider to ensure that the group is together and no one gets overextended or frustrated.

 Ride handlebar to handlebar with your partner in line: do not overlap wheels with another rider.